Our company, Industry Superannuation Services Pty Ltd, purchased land in

 advised to take possession of the property, change the locks and refuse NBG or

-the Westpac Bank entry.
+the Commonwealth Bank entry.

 During March 2012, we